GlenSjh/TwitterCrawler/README.md

 ## Output
 The output of the program will be a folder named "Twitter", all user infomation are stored in sub folder named by screen name.

+## Notes
+We seperate the program into two jars to increase the speed, due to crawler limitation, it costs much time to crawl user's all followers(about 20min for 20000 followers).
+The speeds to crawl user's tweets is about 15min for 20000 tweets.